raul-izquierdo/english/sources/vocabulary/Money/Business and Marketing.md

 satisfacer al cliente = meet the customer needs

-el comercio = trade
+el comercio = commerce
     ?
-El comercio es importante para la economía : `The trade is important for the economy`
+El comercio es importante para la economía : `Commerce is important for the economy`

 revuelo, desorden = scramble
     ?
 Las noticias causaron un revuelo en el mercado : `The news caused a scramble in the market`